alobanov/alobanov.github.io/_posts/2025-05-15-daily-dev-report-git-chatgpt.md

 ### 💡 Bonus Tip

-You can easily schedule this script to run every morning with a cron job or a Makefile alias.
+- You can easily schedule this script to run every morning with a cron job or a Makefile alias.
 Want to export it as Markdown for your wiki or send it to Slack?
-Just wrap the output and you’re good to go.
+Just wrap the output and you're good to go.
+- For full automation, you can integrate the ChatGPT API directly into the script

+---

+### 👨‍💻 Final Thoughts

+It's a simple fix, but it's changed the way I show up to stand-ups.
+If you're a dev who forgets what you did yesterday — this little combo of **Git + Python + ChatGPT** might save your mornings.

 <div class="spacer"></div>

 ---

-### 👨‍💻 Final Thoughts

-It’s a simple fix, but it’s changed the way I show up to stand-ups.
-If you’re a dev who forgets what you did yesterday — this little combo of **Git + Python + ChatGPT** might save your mornings.
+### 💬 Feedback
+If you have suggestions for improving the script or have found a bug, please create an issue on GitHub.

 <div class="spacer"></div>